luigiminardim/UnB-FinalProject-DnsOverBitcoin/README.md

 immutably recorded on the blockchain.

 Currently, this project focuses on a specific application of the Name-Tokens
 protocol: **DNS over Nostr**.
-In this system, operators of Nostr-DNS servers can enable the resolution of subdomains under their existing domains (e.g., `*.nostr.dns.app`, `*.name-token.com.br`) using the decentralized Nostr network.
+In this system, operators of DNS-Nostr servers can enable the resolution of subdomains under their existing domains (e.g., `*.nostr.dns.app`, `*.name-token.com.br`) using the decentralized Nostr network.

-In this application, a _label_ for a desired subdomain (e.g., `blog`) is registered as a unique Bitcoin token using the _Nostr-DNS Wallet_.
+In this application, a _label_ for a desired subdomain (e.g., `blog`) is registered as a unique Bitcoin token using the _DNS-Nostr Wallet_.
 The inscription within this token's UTXO links this label to a Nostr public key.
 The wallet manages these labels as Name-Tokens and publishes associated DNS records to Nostr using the linked public key.

-Operators of _Nostr-DNS Servers_ configure their servers to serve DNS records for subdomains under their control (e.g., `*.nostr.dns.app`, `*.dns-nostr.com`).
+Operators of _DNS-Nostr Servers_ configure their servers to serve DNS records for subdomains under their control (e.g., `*.nostr.dns.app`, `*.dns-nostr.com`).
 When a DNS query for such a subdomain (e.g., `blog.nostr.dns.app`) arrives, their server queries the Bitcoin blockchain to find the Name-Token associated